samuele-mattiuzzo/django-appengine-template-app/README.md

 	% python manage.py runserver

-If everything went fine, open a browser and head over to *http://localhost:8000/* to see your first **It Works!** screen.
+Open a browser and head over to *http://localhost:8000/* to see your first **It Works!** screen.
-On newly generated page, you'll find useful links about django-nonrel and appengine.
+On the newly generated page, you'll find useful links about django-nonrel and appengine.

 [1]: https://github.com/django-nonrel
 [2]: https://github.com/djangoappengine